Follow these best practices to maximize Yellowdig's impact on engagement, flexibility, persistence, and data-driven decision-making.

 - Use the point system!
 Using Yellowdig without the point system is like using a smart phone as a paperweight.
 While it provides some value, it's a waste of powerful tech.
 Gamification is what makes Yellowdig a robust learning system as opposed to a mere social media platform.
 Our point system motivates learners to offer their expertise, share external resources, raise questions, record videos, and write high-quality posts that attract positive attention from peers, managers, and other leaders.
 Gamification is our not-so-secret sauce.

-- Build in a weekly point buffer.
-If you include a weekly point buffer, learners needn't participate up to the weekly max every single week in order to reach the 100% participation goal.
+- Build in a periodic point buffer.
+If you include a periodic point buffer, learners needn't participate up to the weekly max every single week in order to reach the 100% participation goal.
 The higher the point buffer, the more flexible the Community.
 If you want to give learners the opportunity to skip a week or two, be generous with the point buffer.
 To accommodate busy employees, we encourage generosity.

 - Encourage learners to follow each other.
 In Yellowdig, learners can follow other learners, notifying them when their friends interact in their own Communities or in other Communities.
 Yellowdig's friend system allows learners to organically create and maintain their own social networks over time regardless of which Communities they're in.
 This helps ensure that even when a program ends, learners continue to network and connect.